 Is this a stuffed animal?

 Usually not.
-This is primarily a look-alike: you build trust with calmness, routine, and rewards, and you enjoy the natural behavior in the enclosure.
+Rely on a viewing animal: you build trust with calmness, routine, and rewards, and you enjoy the natural behavior in the enclosure.

 What's more important: height or ground surface?

 Ground surface and digging depth.
-A logically designed, deep "digger" often works better than a high climbing area.
+A logically designed, deep digging area often works better than a high climbing area.

 Where do I start if I want to order the basics all at once?